Yogender21505/Classification_spam_nonspam_mails/README.md

 # Spam vs. Non-Spam Email Classification using BERT

-This project demonstrates how to classify emails as spam or non-spam using BERT (Bidirectional Encoder Representations from Transformers) and TensorFlow.
+This project demonstrates classification of emails as spam or non-spam using BERT (Bidirectional Encoder Representations from Transformers) and TensorFlow.
 The dataset used is sourced from Kaggle.

 ## Table of Contents
 - [Introduction](#introduction)